Day - 1

 Day - 12

-Location: Antigua - Leave the 'Sweet River' behind and travel by private minibus to the city of Antigua, a journey which should take around eight or nine hours, allowing time for lunch.
+Location: Antigua - Leave the 'Sweet River' behind and travel by private minibus to the city of Antigua, a journey which should take around 8 or 9 hours, allowing time for lunch.
 The road between Rio Dulce and Guatemala City is one of the busiest in the country.
 Traffic is slow, there are frequent road works and many, many, many (seriously) slow trucks.
 Be armed with patience, music and a good book and the journey will be easier to handle.
 Spend the night in Antigua before heading to Lake Atitlan tomorrow.
 Though there's not much tie in Antigua today, you owe it to yourself to reward you patience with a tamale – meat and dough steamed in a corn leaf.
 You could also give the pepian a try, which consists of a rich dark sauce served with vegetables and meat (usually chicken).
 You may also want to take this time to purchase a few snacks for your time at the homestay on Lake Atitlan as the meals there can be very basic.

 Day - 13